 The purpose of the Green Cities Coalition is to promote ecologically, economically and socially healthy cities in El Paso County, for the benefit of present and future residents of the Pikes Peak region.
 We envision healthy, equitable and sustainable communities, both human and natural.

-More than 450 organizations, businesses and individuals have participated with the coalition, developing initiatives in many areas that impact the sustainability of the region.
+More than 450 organizations, businesses and individuals have participated with our coalition, developing initiatives in many areas that impact the sustainability of the region.
 Please visit the working group links to see what we have been working on or to join a group that shares your interests.